The 4 Major Differences Between Forecasting for Enterprise Sales and SMB Sales

 B2B Sales Operation PlaybookLearn more

 With large enterprises, however, it may take six months to more than a year before the deal is closed, leading to greater unpredictability.
-This is mainly due to the complexity of big organizations, any compliance checks that need to be carried out and the greater number of people who need to sign off on the decision—which we’ll discuss in the next section.
+This is mainly due to the complex sales process of big organizations, and compliance checks that need to be carried out and the greater number of people who need to sign off on the decision—which we’ll discuss in the next section.

 Although some amount of turnover or attrition is inevitable within your sales team, you should aim to keep the repercussions to a minimum.
-Not only do leaving sales reps cost your company money on training and onboarding their replacements, but they can also have a ripple effect by bringing down team morale and causing further departures.
+Not only do departing sales executives cost your company money on training and onboarding their replacements, but they can also have a ripple effect by bringing down team morale and causing further departures.

 This is especially true for reps working on deals with larger enterprises.
 For the reasons listed above—longer sales cycles and more stakeholders—turnover is more painful if your reps leave in the middle of an enterprise deal.
-Your reps will be taking away all those personal relationships that were formed and fostered during the deal, forcing their replacements to rebuild from the ground up.
+Your reps will be taking away all those personal relationships that were formed and fostered during the deal, forcing sales managers to rebuild their replacements from the ground up.

 As the four points above indicate, enterprise sales and SMB sales require different tactics.
-With SMBs, the buying process—if there’s a structured process at all—tends to be shorter and more casual, with fewer key stakeholders and decision-makers involved in the final deal.
+With SMBs, the buying process—if there’s a structured process at all—tends to be shorter and more casual, with a lower likelihood of having multiple stakeholders and decision-makers involved in the final deal.